etrusci-org/olay/app/mod/chat/chat.md

 - `true`: Use user color
 - `false`: Use color from *Custom CSS* field in Browser-Source

+### emotes

+Whether to parse emotes.

+Valid:

+- `true`: Parse and display emotes as images
+- `false`: Display only text value

 ### emotetheme

 Color theme for emotes images background.